 The Power Of Steam

-Help your stuffy baby by closing off the bathroom and turning on a hot shower.
-The steam will help loosen all that mucous and open up the airway.
+The steam will help loosen up the mucous and open up the airway.

 This works great for the nose if you feed your baby while the steam is going.